tsteuwer/ember-tracker/README.md

 ---

-*Hello, fellow developer!* I am currently seeking a new owner for this repository.
+*Hello, fellow developer!* This repository is officially deprecated in favor of [Ember Metrics](https://github.com/poteto/ember-metrics).
 Unfortunately, I don't work with Ember anymore and I have a lot of other priorities going on, so I can't continue to update this package.
-If you are part of the Ember community and would like to take over, hit me up.
+Thanks for all the help and usage over the years.
+Much appreciated! <3

 ---